Sato logo

 How & When to Introduce Solid Foods

 Weaning a baby is a significant milestone that requires careful consideration and planning.
 It marks the transition from exclusive breastfeeding or formula feeding to introducing solid foods.
 Many parents may feel uncertain about when to start and which foods to introduce first.
-In this article, Faith McNamara explores some common questions about baby weaning with expert Maternity Nurses.
+In this article, guest blogger Faith McNamara explores some common questions about baby weaning with expert Maternity Nurses.

 To gain a more comprehensive understanding of the baby-weaning process, childcare and housekeeping provider Little Ones, conducted interviews with two experienced Maternity Nurses about their firsthand experience of baby weaning.